ajay-sundaram/re-ranker-rag/README.md

 3. Integration with Your Stack
 The rerank_from_chroma() method directly accepts ChromaDB results format and returns re-ranked documents with both initial and re-ranking scores.
 Installation Requirements:

 ```
-bash
 pip install sentence-transformers transformers torch numpy
 pip install cohere  # Optional, for Cohere integration
 ```

 Usage with Your RAG Application:

 ```
 python

 from your_chroma_setup import collection

-# Initialize with hybrid strategy for best accuracy
+# Initialize with a hybrid strategy for best accuracy
 reranker = AdvancedRAGReranker(
     strategy='hybrid',  # Use 'cross_encoder' for speed, 'hybrid' for accuracy
     cohere_api_key=None,  # Add your free API key if you have one